OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet.md

             String tokenFromHeader = httpReq.getHeader(CSRF_TOKEN_NAME);
             //If empty then we trace the event and we block the request if (this.isBlank(tokenFromHeader)) {
-                accessDeniedReason = "CSRFValidationFilter: Token provided via HTTP Header" + " is absent/empty so we block the request !";
+                accessDeniedReason = "CSRFValidationFilter: Token provided via HTTP Header"+ " is absent/empty so we block the request !";
                 LOG.warn(accessDeniedReason);
                 httpResp.sendError(HttpServletResponse.SC_FORBIDDEN, accessDeniedReason);
             } else if (!tokenFromHeader.equals(tokenCookie.getValue())) {
                 //Verify that token from header and one from cookie are the same
-                //Here is not the case so we trace the event and we block the request accessDeniedReason = "CSRFValidationFilter: Token provided via HTTP Header" + "and via Cookie are not equals so we block the request !";
+                //Here is not the case so we trace the event and we block the request accessDeniedReason = "CSRFValidationFilter: Token provided via HTTP Header"+ "and via Cookie are not equals so we block the request !";
                 LOG.warn(accessDeniedReason);
                 httpResp.sendError(HttpServletResponse.SC_FORBIDDEN, accessDeniedReason);
             } else {
                 //Verify that token from header and one from cookie matches
-                //Here is the case so we let the request reach the target component (ServiceServlet, jsp...)
+                //Here is the case so we let the request reach the target component
-                //and add a new token when we get back the bucket HttpServletResponseWrapper httpRespWrapper =
+                //(ServiceServlet, jsp...) and add a new token when we get back the bucket HttpServletResponseWrapper httpRespWrapper =
                                             new HttpServletResponseWrapper(httpResp);
                 chain.doFilter(request, httpRespWrapper);